jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 1. Go to the Playnite menu by clicking on the icon in the top left
 2. Go to Add-ons > Browse > Themes Fullscreen
 3. Type PS5ish in the search bar and press Enter
-4. Click on the PS5ish Theme and click on "Install"
+4. Click on the PS5ish Theme and click on Install
-5. Click on "Save" in the bottom right
+5. Click on Save in the bottom right
-6. Click on "Yes" when asked if you want to restart Playnite
+6. Click on Yes when asked if you want to restart Playnite
 7. After Playnite has restarted, switch to Fullscreen Mode by pressing F11
-8. Go to the Playnite menu > Settings > General > Enable "Launch in Fullscreen Mode"
+8. Go to the Playnite menu > Settings > General > Enable Launch in Fullscreen Mode
-9. Also change both the "When game starts:" and "After game closes:" option to "Do Nothing"
+9. Also change both the When game starts: & After game closes: option to Do Nothing

-If you want to further utitlize the Playnite Fullscreen Mode experience, I suggest you watch the following video:
+If you want to further utitlize and or tweak the Playnite PS5ish Fullscreen Mode experience, I suggest you watch the following video and check out the [official thread on the Playnite forum](https://playnite.link/forum/thread-492.html)
 {% include embed/youtube.html id='Xurs63Ccnlo' %}

 The Playnite PS5ish theme should now be applied to your Playnite library, giving it a sleek, modern look that's similar to the PlayStation 5's UI.
+Make sure to add Playnite as a non-Steam game to your library, so you can launch it easily from within the remote play session.

 ### Step 5: Connect Raspberry Pi to your PC

-Now that Steam Link and Playnite are installed, you'll need to connect your Raspberry Pi to your PC or console.
+Now that Steam Link and Playnite are installed, you'll need to connect your Raspberry Pi to your PC.
 Follow these steps:

 1. Make sure your Raspberry Pi is connected to your network (either via Ethernet or Wi-Fi)
 2. Launch Steam on your PC